Basic Table Tennis Rules Explained

 Rule 2.10 states...

-Unless the rally is a let, a player shall score a point if his opponent, or anything his opponent wears or carries, moves the playing surface.
+Unless the rally is a let, a player shall score a point if an opponent, or anything an opponent wears or carries, moves the playing surface.

 This means that if you cause the table tennis table to move whilst the ball is still in play, you lose the point.